 Have you ever received your credit report and thought something doesn’t quite stack up?
 Do you have a marked flag which you fundamentally disagree with?
-Whilst credit report errors aren’t infrequent, it’s important that you have the right to dispute any inaccurate information.
+Whilst credit report errors are infrequent, it’s important that you have the right to dispute any inaccurate information.
 Here are some pointers to help you with any dispute that may arise.

 Step 1 – what exactly is an error?